shaktiap1/Multimodal-RAG-Shopping-Assistant-ShopAI/ShopAI_RAG_Assistant/README.md

 ### 👋 About the Project

-Ever felt lost scrolling through endless product listings?
-Me too.
-That’s why I built **ShopAI** — a smart, multimodal shopping assistant that answers your shopping queries using voice, text, and smart AI.
+Shopping online can be overwhelming — too many options, not enough context. **ShopAI** is built to fix that.
+It’s your personal shopping assistant powered by Retrieval-Augmented Generation (RAG), voice capabilities, and real-time syncing via Firebase.

-This is part of a broader AI GTM system I’m working on, and ShopAI is focused on making product discovery intuitive and intelligent — just like talking to a helpful friend who actually gets what you’re looking for.
+This is one of the core modules of my **GTM AI OS** suite — focused on AI-first user experiences.

 ---

 ### 🧠 What ShopAI Can Do

-- 🗣 Accepts voice and text input (AssemblyAI-ready)
+- 🧑‍💬 Accepts voice + text queries from users (AssemblyAI-ready)
-- 🔍 Uses Retrieval-Augmented Generation (RAG) to fetch relevant product info
+- 🔎 Uses RAG (Retrieval-Augmented Generation) to deliver relevant answers
-- 💬 Chats with users via a clean React frontend
+- 💬 Chats through a clean React-based UI
-- 🔥 Syncs user context and messages in real time with Firebase
+- 🔥 Syncs chats in real-time with Firestore
-- 🚀 Built for speed, scale, and clarity — with Groq API support
+- ⚡️ Backend is modular, fast, and Groq API-ready

 ---